CookieTractor/cookietractor-wordpress/plugin/readme.txt

 Renders our cookie declaration table on your page

 == External services ==
-This plugin connected to the CookieTractor API to fetch consent information, it also include frontend-scripts from the following domains to render the cookie consent screen:
+This plugin might connect to the CookieTractor API to fetch consent, cookie and status information.
+It also include frontend-scripts from the following domains to render the cookie consent screen and optionally the cookie declaration:

 * cdn.cookietractor.com
 * cdn-eu.cookietractor.com